-- Research of French Literature 1
+- Studies in French Literature I

 This lecture will consider Pascal’s observation of mankind through reading the chapters of his Pensées (1670).
 Through the chapters, we will highlight Pascal’s view of mankind that the sense of “emptiness” and “wretchedness” is directly connected to the greatness of mankind.

-- Research of French Literature 2
+- Studies in French Literature VII

 Students will read excerpts from modern French literature, exploring what fragrance and smell are and what literature has expressed by depicting them.
 We will consider the social context of the changing sense of smell and the emotions, memories, and concepts of life and death that are linked to smell.